clarinetist, recording artist, clinician, teacher

 Clarinetist Claire Eichhorn, Artistic Director of the Ensemble da Camera of Washington, was born in Stuttgart.
 She has performed with the National Symphony Orchestra, Kennedy Center Orchestra, Baltimore Opera, Virginia Chamber Orchestra, Washington Concert Opera, National Gallery Orchestra and for ten years was a member of the Washington Chamber Symphony.

 She has been heard in many venues throughout the area including at the Library of Congress, National Gallery of Art, Corcoran Gallery, French and German Embassies, The Highlands Chamber Music Festival in Highlands, N.C. among many others.
-She has been a frequent guest artist at the annual Brahms Festival at Florida Atlantic University and among the artists with whom she has collaborated are the Shanghai String Quartet, the Sistrum New Music Ensemble, cellist Tsuyoshi Tsusumi, pianist Judith Burganger, and the Stratford Chamber Players.
+She has been a frequent guest artist at the annual Brahms Festival at Florida Atlantic University and among the artists with whom she has collaborated are members of the NSO, the Shanghai String Quartet, the Sistrum New Music Ensemble, cellist Tsuyoshi Tsusumi, pianist Judith Burganger(Claire's Mom!), and the Stratford Chamber Players.

 Ms Eichhorn recorded for the Vernissage Records Label.
 Her most recent CD, released Spring 2003, is dedicated to the composer Johannes Brahms.
 She and members of the National Symphony Orchestra - violinist Ricardo Cyncynates, violinist Jane Stewart, violist Nancy Weller and cellist Steven Honigsberg - perform the Brahms Clarinet Quintet.

-Ms. Eichhorn is a sought after teacher, both at her home studio in Fairfax County (www.claireeichhorn.com) and as a faculty member of the Levine School of Music, where she spearheaded the Clarinet Workshop for high school students, an intensive one-week camp which ran for 10 years.
+Ms. Eichhorn is a sought after teacher, both at The Eichhorn Clarinet Studio in Fairfax County (www.claireeichhorn.com) and as a faculty member of the Levine School of Music, where she spearheaded the Clarinet Workshop for high school students, an intensive one-week camp which ran for 10 years.
 She also led the development of the clarinet curriculum for Levine.
 Her students regularly place in the top chairs at District and State auditions.
+She is a sought after adjudicator, judging the Inaugural Sound Espressivo Competition , the NVMTA Concerto Competition and Woodwind Achievement Awards and the SidneyForrest Competition.

-Claire helped develop the existing format of the Chamber Ensemble Program at the American Youth Philharmonic Orchestras.
-Now in its 6th year, the program is highly successful and has received support from the NEA for three consecutive years.
+Claire was instrumental in developing the Chamber Ensemble Program at the American Youth Philharmonic Orchestras.
+Now in its 9th year, the program is highly successful and continues to receive support from the National Endowment for the Arts.
 Students receive coaching from the acclaimed Ensemble da Camera of Washington, have public master classes and are given performance opportunities throughout the year.
 On March 10, 2016, a quartet from the AYPO Chamber Ensemble Program performed in the East Landing of the White House for guests entering the Canada State Dinner, which was hosted by The President and the First Lady.
-They also played a side-by-side with the strings of the Marine Band later in the evening.